-Encouraged by his father, he applied for a commercial design course at the West of England College of Art, Bristol.
+He worked briefly with his father, an engineer, upon leaving school, but soon found himself to be too accident prone for the position.
+His father encouraged him to apply for a commercial design course at the West of England College of Art, Bristol, UK.
 He was accepted upon presentation of a small portfolio of bird drawings in pencil.
-His tutor was Anthony Rossiter, painter of English, in particular North Somerset, landscapes.
+There he was taught by Anthony Rossiter, a painter of English, in particular North Somerset, landscapes.

-His creative talents do not stop at art.
-Matthews is also an accomplished drummer and is currently working on his own album Trinity, alongside Jeff Scheetz on guitar, where each track is inspired by one of his own images.
+Nowadays however ,he is managing to combine his two passions.
+He is currently working on his own album Trinity, alongside his friend Jeff Scheetz on guitar, where each track is inspired by one of his own images.
 The pair are joined by a host of renowned musicians including Tony Clarkin (Magnum), Pete Coleman, John Payne (Asia), Oliver Wakeman (Yes) and Rick Wakeman (Yes).

 His unwavering desire to connect his two talents will likely become more obvious over the coming years as he intertwines the art of his intellectual properties, whether in books, animations or gaming, with his lyric-writing, arrangements and percussive skill.